 Professor Cerone holds faculty appointments at The Fletcher School at Tufts University, American University Washington College of Law, and the University of London.
-Prior faculty appointments have included the Paul Martin Senior Professorship in international affairs and law at the University of Windsor Faculty of Law, and visiting chair in public international law at Lund University Faculty of Law, and Director of the Center for International Law & Policy at the New England School of Law, where he was awarded tenure and promoted to full professor in 2009.
+Prior faculty appointments have included the Paul Martin Senior Professorship in International Affairs and Law at the University of Windsor Faculty of Law, Visiting Chair in Public International Law at Lund University Faculty of Law, and Director of the Center for International Law & Policy at the New England School of Law, where he was awarded tenure and promoted to full professor in 2009.
 He has been awarded fellowships at the Nobel Institute (Oslo), the Max Planck Institute for Comparative Public Law and International Law (Heidelberg), and the Raoul Wallenberg Institute (Lund) where he served as the distinguished chair in human rights and humanitarian law.
 He has been a visiting scholar at the International Criminal Court, and a Fulbright scholar at both the Danish Institute for Human Rights and the Tokyo University of Foreign Studies.

 As a practicing international lawyer, he has worked for a number of IGOs and NGOs, including the U.N., the OSCE, the International Secretariat of Amnesty International, the Norwegian Refugee Council, and the International Crisis Group, and has served as a legal adviser to various international criminal tribunals.
 He also has extensive field experience in conflict and post-conflict environments, including in Afghanistan, Kosovo, Sierra Leone, and East Timor.
 He is an elected member of the International Institute of Humanitarian Law (IIHL) and has served on a number of expert groups for the International Committee of the Red Cross (ICRC) and for the Office of the U.N.
 High Commissioner for Human Rights.
 He served as Special Adviser to the first U.S. delegation to the U.N.
 Human Rights Council.